 Talk to your doctor about the risk of using fondaparinux injection.

 Fondaparinux injection is used to prevent deep vein thrombosis (DVT; a blood clot, usually in the leg), which can lead to pulmonary embolism (PE; a blood clot in the lung), in people who are having hip surgery, hip or knee replacement, or abdominal surgery.
-It is also used in along with warfarin (Coumadin) to treat deep vein thrombosis or pulmonary embolism.
+It is also used in along with warfarin (Coumadin, Jantoven) to treat DVT or PE.
 Fondaparinux injection is in a class of medications called factor Xa inhibitors.
 It works by decreasing the clotting ability of the blood.

 If you will continue to use fondaparinux after your hospital stay, you can inject fondaparinux yourself or have a friend or relative perform the injections.
 Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.
 Before you use fondaparinux injection yourself the first time, read the Patient Information that comes with it.
 This information includes directions for how to use and inject fondaparinux prefilled safety syringes.
 Be sure to ask your pharmacist or doctor if you have any questions about how to inject this medication.